-Billy Joe Saunders has been backed in an angry row over a video posted in jest regarding domestic abuse during the coronavirus quarantine.
+Billy Joe Saunders has been angry over a video posted in jest regarding domestic abuse during the coronavirus quarantine.

 The WBO super-middleweight champion has been suspended by the British Boxing Board of Control and condemned in some quarters for joking about a very sensitive subject.

-There are also rumors the Briton will lose a contracted fight with Canelo Alvarez.
-The fight was originally set to happen on May 2 in Las Vegas.
+There are rumors that Briton will lose a contracted fight with Canelo Alvarez.
+The fight was initially set to happen on May 2 in Las Vegas.

-As the debate rumbles on prior to any punishment being laid out, a sufferer has spoken out in favor of Saunders.
+As the debate rumbles on before any punishment isaid out, a sufferer has spoken out in favor of Saunders.

 “I have suffered domestic abuse and understand people’s anger.
 But I also know there was no malice in your video,” she said to Saunders.
 “It should be taken for what it was ….. a joke.
 Love to you and yours.”

-Saunders’ trainer Ben Davison welcomed the response to the Hatfield man, by stating: “A very adult sensible reply.
+Saunders’ trainer Ben Davison welcomed the Hatfield man’s response, stating: “A very adult sensible reply.
 Nice to see for a change, to be honest.”

 A debate then opened up on the original backing as the woman continued to fight the corner of Saunders.

 “Classy response Claire…..If only more people had your way of thinking.
-It’s the world we live in now, unfortunately, snowflakes everywhere.
-Sorry to hear you have had to live through domestic abuse as no one should have to go through that ordeal.
+It’s our world now; unfortunately, snowflakes are everywhere.
+Sorry to hear you have had to live through domestic abuse, as no one should have to go through that ordeal.
 Take care,” said one reply to Claire.

 Claire: “Thanks.
-Like I said before it’s all about perspective.
-Everyone is different but you have to take things as they are meant.
+As I said before, it’s all about perspective.
+Everyone is different, but you must take things as they are meant.

-“Fair play to you Claire.
-Billy Joe said was it intended as a joke to lighten the current situation and been blown out of proportion.
-Thankfully people like yourself see it that way, although sorry you have been through this but respect for seeing it as it is a joke and backing him.”
+“Fair play to you, Claire.
+Billy Joe said it was intended as a joke to lighten the current situation and had been blown out of proportion.
+Thankfully people like yourself see it that way, although sorry you have been through this, but respect for seeing it as a joke and backing him.”

 Claire: “Definitely.
 Just because you experience something terrible does not mean you lose perspective and absence of humor.”

-Despite Claire’s kind words, another sufferer spoke up on her ordeal and wasn’t on board with the sentiment.
+Another sufferer spoke up on her ordeal despite Claire’s kind words and wasn’t on board with the sentiment.

 “Nope.
 I’ve experienced domestic violence as well.
-His video even though it was a joke, was not in good taste,” she said.
+Although his video was a joke, it was not in good taste,” she said.

-“Jokes as such normalize domestic violence, something that should not be normalized under any circumstances.
-The more it is normalized the less it will be taken seriously.”
+“Jokes as such normalize domestic violence, which should not be normalized under any circumstances.
+The more it is normalized, the less it will be taken seriously.”